When is it appropriate to use icons in your User Interface?

 Icons within your User Interface is one thing, but what about using them within the content of your application, how does that effect the User Experience?
 With regards to UX, icons are as important to brand perception and layout as to navigation and function however many of the same rules apply as with UI; don’t over do it, keep them consistent, ensure they are easy to read, keep them simple.

 It is quite common for applications to use icons and other small images as a means of helping users read and interact with their core content.
 Including small icons beside sub-divisions of a page will draw attention to that area and enhance the decorative appeal of the layout.
 These images are quite often generic objects such as documents, pencils, laptops, calculators etc. These graphical devices provide a quick visual flag for locating specific content regions and should be implemented with rigorous consistency.

 In summary try to apply logic and good taste when you use icons.
 There are so many free sets available that it is easy to get carried away and spray them all you’re your User Interface.
 But always ask yourself the question, “Does this enhance the User Experience?”
 If the answer is “not really”, then proceed with caution and if you are in any doubt ask a good UI designer, I’m sure there’s one around here somewhere.

-Eyesparks will be running a UI Design workshop in Spring 2017, contact us to register your interest.
+Eyesparks can run a UX/UI Design workshop with your organisation, contact us to register your interest.